maronavenue/qmk_keymaps/README.md

 - Configured handedness via `#define` because getting the left and right bootloader to EEPROM with a suitable UF2 conversion proved to be a struggle (See https://docs.qmk.fm/features/split_keyboard#handedness-by-define).
 - :construction: LED work
-- :constructioN: Optimization for Vim motions
+- :construction: Optimization for Vim motions

 ## Credits